2.2 Summary of material accounting policies

 ECL is the weighted average of difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive, discounted at the original effective interest rate, with the respective risks of default occurring as the weights.
 When estimating the cash flows, the Company is required to consider -

-• All contractual terms of the financial assets (including prepayment and extension) over the expected life of the assets;
+• All contractual terms of the financial assets (including prepayment and extension) over the expected life of the assets.

-• Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms;
+• Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.

 Trade receivables

-The Company applies approach permitted by Ind AS 109 Financial Instruments, which requires lifetime expected credit losses to be recognized upon initial recognition of receivables.
+The Company applies approach permitted by Ind AS 109 Financial Instruments, which requires lifetime expected credit losses to be recognised upon initial recognition of receivables.
 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial instrument.

 The Company uses the expected credit loss model to assess any required allowances and uses a provision matrix to compute the expected credit loss allowance for trade receivables.
-Life time expected credit losses are assessed and accounted based on company's historical collection experience for customers and forecast of macro-economic factors for each identified segment.
+Lifetime expected credit losses are assessed and accounted based on company's historical collection experience for customers and forecast of macro-economic factors for each identified segment.

 The Company defines default as an event when the financial asset is past due for more than 365 days.
 This definition is based on management’s expectation of the time period beyond which if a receivable is outstanding, it is an objective evidence of impairment.